baleada/docs/src/prose/features/affordances/show.md

 ### How to format enter/leave transitions
 :::

-As outlined above, `show` accepts an optional `options` object as its second parameter, and that object's only property is `transition`.
+As outlined above, `show` accepts an optional `options` object as its final parameter, and that object's only property is `transition`.

-You can use this `transition` property to configure an enter/leave transition that will more smoothly show and hide your elements.
+You can use this `transition` property to configure an enter/leave transition that will more smoothly show and hide your element or elements.

 The API for `show`'s `transition` property is inspired by the API of [Vue's `Transition` component](https://v3.vuejs.org/guide/transitions-enterleave.html):